bradfrost/atomic-design/chapter-5.md

 Having a plan for deprecating patterns is a great idea.
 But how do you remove patterns from the design system without pulling the rug out from people relying on those patterns in their applications?
 To address this issue, Salesforce created a neat utility called [Sass Deprecate](https://github.com/salesforce-ux/sass-deprecate) that flags patterns that are heading to the chopping block in the near future.
 Through some clever use of Sass variable flags and styling, the maker team can give a heads-up to users that a particular pattern is being deprecated, and recommend an alternative pattern instead.

 ## Make it maintainable
-With all this talk about changing, adding, and removing patterns, you may be wondering "How the hell are our applications supposed to actually keep up with all these changes?!"
+With all this talk about modifying, adding, and removing patterns, you may be wondering "How the hell are our applications supposed to actually keep up with all these changes?!"
 And in asking that question, you will have stumbled onto one of the biggest challenges organizations face in successfully maintaining a design system.

 Many systems fall into a state of disrepair because the effort required to make updates is far too high.
-If it's difficult and time consuming to update patterns, documentation, and applications, people will eventually get so frustrated they stop making the effort and the design system will begin its drift into oblivion. **Making updates to UI patterns, documentation, and applications should be as frictionless as possible**, so reducing this friction should become a high priority for the design system team.
+If it's difficult and time consuming to update patterns, documentation, and applications, people will eventually get so frustrated that they stop making the effort and the design system will begin its drift into oblivion. **Making updates to UI patterns, documentation, and applications should be as frictionless as possible**, so reducing this friction should become a high priority for the design system team.
 This involves careful consideration from both a technological and workflow standpoint.

 ### In search of the Holy Grail
 **The design system Holy Grail involves creating an environment where the pattern library and live applications are perfectly in sync**.
 The idea is that you should be able to make a change to a UI pattern and see those changes automatically reflected in both the pattern library and anywhere the pattern is included in production.

 {% include figure.html src="../images/content/workflow-system-first-holy-grail.png" caption="The Holy Grail of design systems is one where one can make a change to a UI pattern and have it simultaneously update the pattern library and production environments." %}

-The Holy Grail removes any duplication of effort and ensures the pattern library and the applications using the patterns remain synchronized.
+The Holy Grail removes duplication of effort and ensures the pattern library and the applications using the patterns remain synchronized.
 Sounds like a dream, right?

 As it turns out, this dream can be a reality.
 Lonely Planet, the travel guide company, established a Holy Grail-style design system they call [Rizzo](http://rizzo.lonelyplanet.com/).
 Through some smart architecture, they created an API for their UI patterns that feeds into both their production environment as well as their pattern library.
 The result is a centralized design system that ensures their live application and documentation remains perfectly in sync with one another.

 {% include figure.html src="../images/content/rizzo.png" caption="Lonely Planet created an API for their UI patterns that is consumed by both their pattern library and production environment.
 By architecting their design system in this manner, changes to UI patterns are automatically reflected in both the pattern library and production environment, keeping things in sync and thereby achieving the Holy Grail." %}

-Achieving the design system Holy Grail is no easy task, as it requires sophisticated technical architecture, smart people to set it all up, and a relatively centralized organizational culture.
+Achieving the design system Holy Grail is no easy task, as it requires sophisticated technical architecture, smart people to set it all up, and a relatively-centralized organizational culture.
 How you go about chasing the Holy Grail — or even if you can achieve it — is dependent on a whole load of factors, including your technical architecture and organizational makeup.

 ### Jumping technical hurdles
 Keeping a pattern library in sync with production environments requires sharing code in a smart, scalable, and maintainable way.
-Detailing all the different strategies and considerations around the Holy Grail would necessitate its own book, but let's at least
+Detailing all the different strategies and considerations around the Holy Grail would necessitate its own book, but let's at least cover some important areas around keeping frontend code in sync.

 #### The frontend of things
 In my experience, I've found that sharing CSS and some JS with the production environment is relatively easy, but sharing markup is tough.
 - [Using Grunt with Pattern Lab](http://bradfrost.com/blog/post/using-grunt-with-pattern-lab/)

+[Marcelo Somers](https://medium.com/@marcelosomers/chasing-the-holy-grail-bbc0b7cce365#.ay1xeej7d) detailed various approaches to keeping pattern library and production code in sync.

 <link rel="stylesheet" href="link/to/stylesheet.css" />

-#### Taming markup with temptlating languages
+#### Temptlating languages: bridging the gap
-As we discussed in Chapter 3, using HTML templating languages —such as Mustache, Handlebars, Twig, Jade, Nunjucks, and a slew of others — makes markup portable and dynamic.
-Many CMSes and application environments make use  Templating language should match the production environment - The closer you can get to matching your pattern library and production templating .
+As we discussed in Chapter 3, using HTML templating languages —such as Mustache, Handlebars, Twig, Jade, Nunjucks, and a slew of others — makes markup more portable and dynamic.
+Many CMSes and application environments make use of templating languages to serve up frontend markup

-Phase 2 Drupal example.
+**The templating language can serve as the bridge between your pattern library and production environments**.
+If you're using  Templating language should match the production environment - The closer you can get to matching your pattern library and production templating .

+> By using the same templating engine, along with the help of the Component Libraries Drupal Module, the tool gives Drupal the ability to directly include, extend, and embed the Twig templates that Pattern Lab uses for its components without any template duplication at all! <cite><a href="https://www.phase2technology.com/blog/introducing-pattern-lab-starter-8/">Evan Lovely, Phase2 Technology</a>

 #### Deployment
-Marcelo Somers
+[Marcelo Somers](https://medium.com/@marcelosomers/chasing-the-holy-grail-bbc0b7cce365#.ay1xeej7d) detailed various approaches to keeping pattern library and production code in sync.

 Be careful to keep documentation accessible to non developers.
 Keeping the pattern library and